AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex2.md

 To do so,

-- In the **Platform** function definition screen, click on the copy icon right from the **ARN - arm:aws.lambda:.....** text at the top right of the screen.
+- In the **AEP** function definition screen, click on the copy icon right from the **ARN - arm:aws.lambda:.....** text at the top right of the screen.

    ![ARN](images/arn.png)